-A broadly skilled and experienced consultant, Bill Huey's background comprises media and publishing, advertising, public relations, and communications management consulting.
+A skilled and broadly experienced consultant, Bill Huey's background comprises media and publishing, advertising, public relations, and communications management consulting.
 He has worked with clients nationwide and crafted successful marketing and communications programs while based in markets such as Atlanta, Charlotte, Baltimore, New Orleans, and his home town of Baton Rouge.

 Bill began his career in magazine publishing as a writer and editor, advancing to marketing posts at two of the most distinguished university publishers in the nation.
 He has held creative and management positions at several advertising agencies and marketing communications firms.